lawsaw/10x-words-learning/README.md

 - Empty state handling

 Additional test and migration scripts will build on the Supabase configuration outlined in the PRD.

+## Continuous Integration

+The project uses GitHub Actions for automated testing on all pull requests.
+The CI pipeline includes:

+- **Linting** - ESLint checks for code quality
+- **Build** - Validates production build succeeds
+- **Unit Tests** - Runs Vitest tests with coverage collection
+- **E2E Tests** - Executes Playwright tests in CI environment

+All jobs run in parallel after successful linting, and a status comment is automatically posted to the pull request with detailed results.

+### GitHub Secrets Configuration

+For CI to work, configure these secrets in your GitHub repository:

+**Settings → Environments → Create "integration" environment**

+Add the following secrets to the **integration** environment:

+**Application Secrets:**
+- `NEXT_PUBLIC_SUPABASE_URL` - Your Supabase project URL
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY` - Your Supabase anonymous key
+- `OPENROUTER_API_KEY` - Your OpenRouter API key for AI generation

+**E2E Test Secrets:**
+- `E2E_USERNAME_ID` - Test user UUID from Supabase Authentication
+- `E2E_USERNAME` - Test user email address
+- `E2E_PASSWORD` - Test user password

+The workflow automatically runs on pull requests and posts detailed status comments with job results and links to workflow runs.

 ## Available Scripts
 - `npm run dev` — Start the Next.js development server.